researchsoft/website/content/blog/2026-04-15/index.md

 ---
-title: "Improvements to Software Citation Infrastructure: Coming Soon to Your Software DOI** "
+title: "Improvements to Software Citation Infrastructure: Coming Soon to Your Software DOI"
 subtitle: ""
 date: '2026-04-16'
 authors: